harrycresswell/harry/content/writing/25-01-27-sunday-meal-prep/index.md

 draft: false
 slug: "sunday-meal-prep"
 topics: ["Health"]
-description: "Trying to get into the whole food prep thing, so we always have healthy options to pull out of the fridge throughout the wee"
+description: "Trying to get into the whole food prep thing, so we always have healthy options to pull out of the fridge throughout the week."
 ---

 Trying to get into the whole food prep thing.
 The goal is to always have healthy options to pull out of the fridge throughout the week.
 I tend make unhealthy decisions when I’m short on time and there’s nothing convenient to eat, so preparing a few versatile things helps to solve this problem.